-Unless you advise the principal to the contrary in writing, St. John's Elementary School will assume that it may use your child(ren's) photograph and likeness without compensation and that you release the school from any claim from its publications.
+Unless you advise the principal to the contrary in writing, St. John Elementary School will assume that it may use your child(ren's) photograph and likeness without compensation and that you release the school from any claim from its publications.

-Re-Adopted by School Council August 10, 2011
+Re-approved by School Council August 9, 2023